 Final day time trial around Neuchâtel

-The details for the 68th edition of the Swiss race have been announced with a time trial around Ascona to kick-off proceedings.
+The details for the 68th edition of the Tour de Romandie have been announced with a time trial around Ascona to kick-off proceedings in Switzerland.
 The race will then conclude five days later in Neuchâtel with another test against the clock.
 Stage three from Le Bouveret to Aigle is the queen stage with the peloton to tackle over three and half kilometers of climbing in just over 180km.

 In 2013, Chris Froome led for the entirety of the race as Team Sky also took out the team classification.
 Sharing the podium with Froome this year were Simon Spilak and Rui Costa.